PRODUCT DESIGN · FA · PRODUCT DESIGN · FA ·

 How I approached it

-01
+Step 01

-I developed three distinct concept directions before locking the final mark, including a mascot route.
-The mascot was honest work, not a token alternative.
-It got rejected for the right reason: a marketplace built on trust between strangers needs a calm, structural identity, not a character that distracts from the trades themselves.
+I started with a market map, not a moodboard.
+Muzzomo sits in the trustworthy middle — local and accountable but not boutique — and that position became the brief for every visual decision that followed.
+From there I developed three concept directions, including a mascot route.
+The mascot was honest work, not a token alternative, and it got rejected for the right reason: a marketplace built on trust between strangers needs a calm, structural identity, not a character that distracts from the trades themselves.
 The selected concept reads as a home with the M as an open door.
 Two trades, one address.

 A Complete System, Not a Logo